Female Urinary Incontinence

 When a patient presents with this problem, we start the evaluation process by having an in-depth discussion to determine the exact problem and type of incontinence.
 We also try to find out how this issue affects the quality of their life.
 We then move to a more detailed examination followed by the appropriate work up.
 At times, we may need to do a more in-depth evaluation of the bladder and urethra through viewing the inside of the bladder or recording the bladder pressure changes in a procedure call urodynamics.
 These are all simple procedures performed in the clinic.

 Needless to say, each type of incontinence has different treatment options.
 The good news is that we can start the treatment with a conservative non-surgical approach.
 Luckily, 40% to 60% of patients will respond to this approach if they are diagnosed appropriately.
 Conservative means including some behavioral modification and pelvic floor muscle training.
 If the response to this treatment is not up to the patient’s expectation, we then explore other options.
 There are many alternatives available based on the type of incontinence and the patient’s condition.
-Individualizing treatment options for patients is important since what fits one many not suit the other.
-Keep in mind other options ranges from minimally invasive procedure to more invasive approaches depending on the type of incontinence.
+Individualizing treatment options for patients is important since what fits one may not suit the other.
+Keep in mind other options range from minimally invasive procedures to more invasive approaches depending on the type of incontinence.

 The most important thing to know is that urinary incontinence is not normal; it is a disease that has available treatment options.
 If we do not try to help our patients to find out about this, they are going to suffer in silence for something that could easily be treated.
 Successfully treated patients are very happy to get their quality of life back.
 They often wish they had sought treatment earlier.